Godolphin

 Academic and university destinations

 There are three classes in Year 7, rising to four or five forms in Year 9 with roughly 18 pupils per class but often with much smaller teaching groups for GCSE and A-level.
-The 65-minute lessons are interspersed with regular breaks and lunchtime is a generous 70 minutes, meaning that girls have plenty of time to take part in a club or activity or catch up on any admin.
-Years 7 to 10 work on school-leased Surface Pro laptops.
+The 55-minute lessons are interspersed with regular breaks and lunchtime is a generous 90 minutes, meaning there is plenty of time to take part in a club or activity or catch up on any admin.
+Years 7 to 11 work on Surface Pro laptops.
+The science department is a belter and is famous for its annual Science Week and the ever-popular all-school inter-house quiz.

 Co-curricular